KenjiFH/CSS-360-Project-1/FINAL-Group-Report.md

 ## 5) Reducing Traffic
 ### Chosen SDLC model: Spiral
- This project combines complex hardware (GPS trackers, cameras, sensors) with software systems.
-The Spiral model is ideal because it supports early risk assessment, continuous prototyping, and can handle uncertainties, which are crucial for integrating embedded systems with real-time infrastructure.
+We agreed on using the Spiral model for this project because it combines complex hardware like GPS trackers, cameras, and sensors with software systems.
+The Spiral mode is ideal because it supports early risk assessment, continuous prototyping, and can handle uncertainties, which are crucial for integrating embedded systems with real-time infrastructure.

 ### Other Considerations
-- **Incremental** –  Good for delivering parts of the project in stages, but lacks the risk management that Spiral provides.
+**Incremental** –  Good for delivering parts of the project in stages, but lacks the risk management that Spiral provides.

 ## 6) Educational game
 ### Chosen SDLC model: Agile
-This project needs to be built quickly and improved based on feedback from teachers and administrators.
+We chose Agile for the educational game because it needs to be built quickly and improved based on user feedback from teachers and administrators.
 Agile works well because it supports *fast updates*, changing requirements, and close teamwork  which is perfect for a small, active team building an educational game.

 ### Other Considerations
-- **Incremental** – Could work, but Agile offers *faster* response to feedback and better stakeholder engagement.
+**Incremental** – Could work, but Agile offers *faster* response to feedback and better stakeholder engagement.

 ## 7) Global Health
 ### Chosen SDLC model: Incremental